Ala Kart (custom car): Construction details

 Ala Kart began life as a '29 Ford Model A pickup.
 The chassis work was done by long-time friends Peters and "Blackie" Gejeian at their Fresno, California shop, with the body and styling by Barris (at Barris Kustoms in Los Angeles).
-The frame had a new centrally-located crossmember, and was completely chromed.
+The frame had a new, centrally located crossmember and was completely chromed.
 The front end was also chromed, including a 4 in dropped axle, coil springs (not the factory leaf springs), split wishbones, Panhard rod, and tube shocks.
 1940 Ford drum brakes were used.
 In back, a 1932 Ford rear axle was fitted, along with specially-fabricated coil springs, Panhard rod, all chromed, and Ford drum brakes.
 All four corners were equipped with Cadillac airbag suspension pieces.

 The chassis was painted Swedish White Pearl with purple and gold scallops, matching the body.
 All the chrome work on the underside was done by Gejeian's friend, Bob Martin, at his Fresno shop for free, in exchange for the publicity for Fresno Chrome Plating.
 Body modifications (except the grille shell, which was aluminum) were done entirely in 20 gauge steel.

 The engine was a '54 Dodge 266 cid Red Ram hemi from a Peters' wrecked racing boat.
 It was outfitted with Isky cam, Hilborn fuel injection, a Scintilla Vertex magneto and Sanderson custom headers.
 It was mated to a '39 Ford transmission with Zephyr gears through a Cragar adapter.
 Exhaust was routed through four pipes which passed through the rear roll pan.

 The '29's body was given a '27 Ford roadster back section.
 The stock fenders were reshaped, "peaked and bobbed using half-inch round rod".
 A new grille shell was fabricated from steel and filled with clear plastic tubing; it was given a forward rake.
-A three-piece hood was made created from aluminum, while louvered steel splash aprons were mounted.
+A three-piece hood was created from aluminum, while louvered steel splash aprons were mounted.
 The bed was built from scratch with steel, with candy gold inserts (found by Barris at a hardware store) and chrome strips.
 The quadruple headlights, vertically stacked in pairs, were from a '57 Chrysler.
 The front bumper was a pair of nerf bars.
 Taillights were '56 DeSoto lenses in '58 Impala bezels, protected by hairpins.
-Painted overall in Swedish White Pearl with candy gold scallops, striping was done by master pinstriper Dean Jeffries (early in his career).
+Painted overall in Swedish White Pearl, with candy gold scallops, striping was done by master pinstriper Dean Jeffries (early in his career).

 Roy Gilbert did the "intricate original upholstery", which was one of Ala Kart's outstanding features.
 Finished in white pearl Naugahyde fitted with chrome beads, plus black velvet trim inside, the tonneau had a combination of black and white vinyl, set off with gold piping.
 The gauge cluster came from a '57 Corvette (fitted with Stewart Warner gauges), while the steering wheel was taken from a '57 Lincoln Continental (modified with a gold bullet at the center).